 About Me

 I am Head of AI at CONXAI Technologies, in Munich, Germany.
-I lead a team of ML Engineers developing AI solutions for the Architecture, Engineering and Construction (AEC) industry.
+My role involves developing deep AI tech with significant impact in the Architecture, Engineering and Construction (AEC) industry.
+I define the company's AI strategy and lead a talented team of ML Engineers implementing innovative AI solutions.

 I did my Postdoctoral Research with Michael Black at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
 I received my PhD in Computer Science at Georgia Tech, advised by Devi Parikh.